 Goal vs Objective

-• While goals are primary and more important, objectives are sub goals that lead to the ultimate goal.
+• While goals are primary and more important, objectives are sub-goals that lead to the ultimate goal.

-• Goal is the end or the result of all the hard work.
+• The goal is the end or the result of all the hard work.

 • Without objectives, it is impossible to come near your goals.

 • You cannot have objectives without setting goals.

 • Goals are subjective, vague and cannot be measured.

 • Objectives are specific, objective, achievable, and measurable.